Thursday, November 1, 2012

 They eat the fruit, but what do they eat?

-We lift the veil for a wary peek.
+We lift the veil, for a wary peak.

 Through a forest of mystery hiding it all,